rpgreview/papersandpaychecks/pnp.md

 The core mechanic of Papers & Paychecks, as per the original cartoon, is a 2d6 die roll.
 This is applied with characteristic and skill bonus plus environment modifiers against a target number which will vary according to the difficulty of the task.
 As a very quick evaluation of the target numbers the following table can be used, with Target Numbers equating to the difficulty for "an average person" without modifications from specialist training, and as if negative modifiers for lacking such training existed.

 Very easy		5
 Easy			7
 Average			9
 Tough			11
 Challenging		13
 Formidable 		15
 Heroic			17
-Nearly impossible	19
+Nearly Impossible	19

 The Target Numbers also however represent a grade of success or failure.
 If a character makes the test equal to or above the target number, the have achieved a success.
 If they have a result below the target number the character has failed in their task.
 The degree of success (or failure) also makes a difference.